-Yoga for children is non-competitive and suitable for all abilities
+Yoga for Children is non-competitive and suitable for all abilities, including special needs

 While the postures can provide the physical benefits of yoga by improving strength and flexibility in the body, Yoga also incorporates breathing, meditation and relaxation techniques which can improve concentration, memory retention and help children develop good attention skills.